lei-zhang-code/CarND-Advanced-Lane-Lines/writeup.md

 For all the rest of the frames, I find the lane line pixels without using the sliding window approach as I used for the first frame.
 Instead, I used the polynomial extracted from the previous frame plus a margin to search for lane line points:

+I used a queue structure to save the past 5 frames' left and right fittings.
+When I draw the polynomial line, I used the averaged polynomial line of all 5 frames.

 ![alt_text][lazy_search]

 #### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.